-DRD may appear with developmental writing disorder and developmental arithmetic disorder.
+DRD may appear with other problems.
+These can include developmental writing disorder and developmental arithmetic disorder.

 The condition often runs in families.

-In general, symptoms of DRD may include:
+In general, symptoms of DRD may include problems with:

-Before diagnosing DRD, the health care provider will:
+Before diagnosing DRD, the provider will:

 Psychoeducational testing and psychological assessment may be done.